olegkorol/instant-turbo/README.md

-# Turborepo starter
+# instant-turbo

-This Turborepo starter is maintained by the Turborepo core team.
+A starter Turborepo with Next.js, TailwindCSS and instantDB.

+> Note: This is a work in progress.

 ## Roadmap